Pinball: 1970s: Solid-state electronics and digital displays introduced

 The introduction of microprocessors brought pinball into the realm of electronic gaming.
 The electromechanical relays and scoring reels that drove games in the 1950s and 1960s were replaced in the 1970s with circuit boards and digital displays.

 In late 1973 the pinball industry, including Ross Schier of Bally, was skeptical about the use of microprocessors in pinball machines.
 Despite this, Dave Nutting Associates began to work under contract from Bally on the possibility in the last few weeks of 1973.

 Cyan Engineering under Atari began work on an electronic pinball project around February 1974.

 The first advert suggesting use of a microprocessor in a pinball machine was published by Intel in March 1974.

 In May or June 1974 Atari had an event for employees and their families where a converted Bally El Toro (1972) machine was on display which had been attempted to run on a microprocessor, but didn’t function properly.
 By the summer of 1974 this machine was working as intended, and left beside a company cafeteria where it was played.
 This also used an Intellec-4 which was in cart beside it.
 Later in 1974 five Bally Delta Queen’s (1974) were similarly converted and the first one was shown in October/ November 1974 at the MOA trade show, with a fully working version shown at a conference in April 1975.

 Dave Nutting Associates acquired a development kit for the Intel 4040 microprocessor and used a Bally Flicker (1974) pinball machine to experiment with.
 The circuit board used inside this machine was dubbed the “Bally brain”.
 A clock was reversed engineered for use as a 6 segment scoring display.
 The game was programmed using about 500 lines of assembly code.
 On September 26, 1974, they demonstrated this table to Bally running using a microprocessor, the implementation of which was subsequently patented.
-Bally began to develop their own version of this, converting an EM Boomerang (1975) which lead to them filing a patent in November 1975, 6 months later than the one filed by David Nutting.
+Bally began to develop their own version of this, converting an EM Boomerang (1975) which lead to them filing a patent in November 1975, six months later than the one filed by David Nutting.
 Bally later acquired Dave Nutting Associates and by the time they were granted in 1978 and 1980 held both patents.
 Universal Research Laboratories manufactured circuit boards for Bally pinball machines, and then reverse engineered these for Stern (who bought Universal Research Laboratories in October 1977), who were then sued by Bally.
 Stern agreed a license with Bally for this technology, and by September 1981 had paid $700,000 in royalties.
-Bally took legal action against Williams and Gottlieb in 1980 for breeching these patents.
+Bally took legal action against Williams and Gottlieb in 1980 for breaching these patents.
 As defendants Williams and Gottlieb eventually won the case due to the judge ruling that the invention was “obvious”.